 If you somehow made a wood finishing or staining mistake, the moisture would penetrate inside of the wood and cause the wood to rot internally.

-As you can see, even though Spruce is wonderful with superior qualities for indoor use when it comes to the exterior, it is not the best wood should go with.
+As you can see, even though Spruce has superior qualities for indoor use, it is not the best choice for exterior applications.

 Sealers prevent the wood from absorbing moisture and protect it from environmental elements.